jatin69/mca403-UNP/FTP_application/readme.md

 ## todo list

+- [ ] read TCP and telnet spec
-- read rfc959
+- [ ] read rfc959 FTP spec
-- figure out properties of stream sockets and block and compressed sockets
+- [ ] figure out properties of stream sockets and block and compressed sockets
-- figure out why len is limited in TCP transmission
+- [ ] figure out why len is limited in TCP transmission.
+MTU 1500 maybe?
+How can it be resolved.
-- fix it then.
-Imp for file transfer
-- then test other codes you got in references
+- [X] Test on 2 VMs. find a working code.
+- [ ] figure out why my system is not working.
+NAT ?
+- [ ] Connect my system directly to ethernet.
+Then try.
+This will confirm the NAT theory.
+- [ ] Then modify rfc code to remove HARD coded IP address.

 ## Resources